crypt0kitik/Advanced-data_analytics/READ_ME_please.txt

 - Phik-matrix
 - Sweetviz
 - Ydata
+- Seaborn polynomial test

-After that the same operations I did for the linear regression dataset.
+After that the same operations I did for the linear regression dataset (but not Seaborn polynomial test).

 One dataset for regression purposes
 Target variable is a continuous value which is rating of a movie